swcarpentry/shell-novice/_episodes/01-intro.md

 We are all familiar with **graphical user interfaces** (GUI): windows, icons and pointers.
 They are easy to learn and fantastic for simple tasks where a vocabulary consisting of "click" translates easily into "do the thing I want".
-But this magic relies on wanting a simple set of things, and having programs that can do exactly those things.
+But this magic relies on wanting a simple set of things and having programs that can do exactly those things.

 If you wish to do complex, purpose-specific things it helps to have a richer means of expressing your instructions to the computer.
 It doesn't need to be complicated or